 The analysis sample constructed from INTAGE scanner data covers the period between the first week of 1999 and the last week of 2007 and supermarket stores with sale floors of 100 square meters or more.
 The treatment and control groups comprise 192 stores.
 Among these, 90 serve as treatment stores, 86 serve as control stores, and 16 serve as both treatment and control stores corresponding to different new openings.
-The stores are classified into one of four categories by size: General merchandise stores have a sales floor of 3,000 or more square meters with more than 50 employees (Each of food, clothing and household items floor should consist of 10 to 70 percent of total floor area); large supermarkets have more than 1,000 square meters; small supermarkets have between 500 and 999 square meters; and mini supermarkets have between 100 and 499 square meters.
+The stores are classified into one of four categories by size: GMSs have a sales floor of 3,000 or more square meters with more than 50 employees (with food, clothing, and household items, respectively, consisting of 10 to 70 percent of the total floor area); large supermarkets have more than 1,000 square meters; small supermarkets have between 500 and 999 square meters; and mini supermarkets have between 100 and 499 square meters.4